Intro to Data Science

 • We’ll modify your earlier practice loops to make informative messages!

-• For the loop with j as the index:
+• For the loop that takes the square root of the index:

 • Make the print step tell you the starting number and its square root